Which city is cheaper, Cadiz or Mykonos?

 Mykonos is a glamourous, party-oriented, and ritzy Greek island.
 You'll find world class beauty here as well.
 It also has that perfectly quaint feel that is like no other place.
 It's also known for nightlife, food, and scuba diving and snorkeling.

-Cadiz is a undiscovered, historic, and friendly port city.
+Cadiz is a friendly, undiscovered, and historic port city.
 It's a beautiful place to visit, too.
-And you can't forget about the food, beaches, and shopping.
+And you can't forget about the nightlife, food, and shopping.

 Let's take a look at the differences and similarities between Cadiz and Mykonos.
 Then, you can decide for yourself which place is better for your next trip.

-Cadiz has a number of nationally recognized food spots and restaurants.
-You can expect the freshest seafood with everything from oysters to prawns and even fresh caught fish like Bluefin tuna.
+Cadiz has a delicious restaurant scene that relies on local flavors.
+The restaurants are good, but if you don't have reservations you're out of luck.
+Many restaurants fill up during the peak summer months.
+If you do have reservations then you can expect fresh seafood including everything from oysters to prawns and even fresh caught fish like Bluefin tuna.
 Make sure you try the shrimp fritters and papas con choco (cuttlefish and potato stew).
 Tapas are a great way to sample a number of small local dishes.
-Also finish your meal of with some churros.
+Also finish your meal off with some churros.

 With a handful of venues, visitors can find a fairly lively vibe in Cadiz.
 The nightlife scene is diverse, with both cultural activities and dance clubs to choose from.
 Whether you're looking for a late night party or a more mellow evening on the town, there are a number of options available.

-Many visitors explore the old town while visiting Cadiz.
+There are many historical things to see in the old town of Cadiz.
 The old town offers a patchwork network of cobblestone streets that intertwine plazas, churches, and historic buildings.

 Mykonos is not always a place people visit with their families.
 This island is a bit of a party destination, so many people choose alternative islands when visiting Greece with their kids.
 If you do head to Mykonos, you'll find nice beaches and some good museums.

-Both Mykonos and Cadiz offer public transit options.
+Both Mykonos and Cadiz offer nice public transit options.

 Mykonos has a few public transit options.
 There is a bus system that connects the towns and beaches on the island.
 Both major bus stations are on the western side of the island.

-The public transit in Cadiz can get you to most places easily.
+Cadiz has some public transit options.
 There are five bus lines around town.
 The buses are comfortable and air conditioned.

 It is easy to get around Mykonos on foot.
 Walking is actually one of the only ways to get around town.

-Cadiz is a very walkable destination.
+Cadiz is a very walkable Greek island.
 It is a walkable city that is historic and compact enough to explore on foot.
+It can be a bit of a walk to get from the old town to the beach though.

 These are the overall average travel costs for the two destinations.